abubakar611/chatroom/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or further information, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or further information, please contact [abubakarjunaid611@gmail.com](abubakarjunaid611@gmail.com).

 ---